 But why are they so delicious too?
 Why must my kid eat these things?

 Bells have two textures to explore: the shiny metal covering of the bell itself and the cloth strap that attaches the bells together.
 We know that young children learn about the world around them by mouthing items because it is the best way their brains can determine information.
 For this same reason, this instrument has so many shapes, textures, and sounds that it seems they must be eaten.
 (No worries, parents, bells are cleaned after every class as it’s expected this will happen!)

 No matter how old, all children can engage and enjoy bells!

 One of my favorite ways to use bells with very young babies is by gently placing them around their ankles.
-With each kick and flail, young babies realize they are causing an effect in the musical world around them.
+With each kick and flail, young babies realize they are causing an effect on the musical world around them.
 This leads to another investigation of how they can cause that sound to happen again.
-With a little more trial and error they will start to realize moving their legs, in the same way, causes the same sounds to appear.
+With a little more trial and error, they will realize that moving their legs in the same way, causes the same sounds to appear.

 Have fun jingling and jangling with your little one using bells in Zumbini® soon!